Getting stuff holiday ready to greet the occasion with bells on has many of us giddy with delight and on a sentimental journey.

 I knew there was wisdom in her words, and they resonate with me to this day each time I open the doors to the china cabinet.

-Life is too short not to use the good china, crystal and table linens every day.
+Life is too short not to use the good dinner plates, crystal and table linens every day.

 Does any of this ring a familiar dinner bell with you?